 Port A has the additional capability of providing wake-up function.
-When the device is in the SLEEP or IDLE Mode, various methods are available to wake the device up.
+When the devices are in the SLEEP or IDLE Mode, various methods are available to wake the devices up.
 One of these is a high to low transition of any of the Port A pins.
 Single or multiple pins on Port A can be setup to have this function.